Tony Lawrence (singer)

 Tony Lawrence (born c.
-1936) is a Kittitian-American singer, actor, community activist and festival organiser.
+1936; whereabouts unknown) is a Kittitian-American singer, actor, community activist and festival organiser.
 In the late 1960s and early 1970s, he was one of the main organisers of the annual Harlem Cultural Festival in New York City, including the 1969 festival celebrated in the 2021 documentary film Summer of Soul.
 His activities after the 1980s, and possible death, are unconfirmed.

 Early life

 Lawrence was born in St. Kitts in the Caribbean, in about 1936.
 At the age of two he moved with his family to Portsmouth, Virginia, and then attended Crestwood High School and sang with his school band.
 He won an athletic scholarship to Morgan State College in Baltimore, and later spent over two years with the US Army's Special Services, where he developed his talents as an entertainer.
 In 1957, he was a member of the organising committee for the inaugural St. Kitts Carnival.
 He won a scholarship to the American Theatre Wing, appearing as an actor in plays by Shakespeare and others, graduating in 1960.
 He performed in several Broadway and off-Broadway shows, and settled in New York City.